-More information can be found on our Admitted Students.
+More information can be found on Admitted Students.

 Is housing on-campus guaranteed?

 Housing is assigned on a first-come, first-served basis to admitted students.
 A $550 deposit (for $200 tuition + $350 housing), Matriculation Form (available on Important Documents), and housing application (for Metro or Florham) must be submitted by the date indicated on your admission letter.

 How do I get an F-1 visa?
 What is an I-20?

 Once you are admitted and you have sent us the necessary financial documents, the Office of International Admissions will issue you an I-20 and send it to you along with your admission packet.
-The I-20 allows you to apply for an F-1 student visa in order to come study in the U.S. You must then contact an American Embassy or Consulate and follow their procedures to apply for a student visa.
+The I-20 allows you to apply for an F-1 student visa in order to come study in the U.S. You must then contact an American Embassy or Consulate and schedule a visa appointment.

 I entered the United States on a tourist/B visa.
 Do I have to return home to apply for a student visa?
 Can't I change my status while I'm in the U.S.?